About the Journal

 Focus and Scope

-The IJSG publishes original, peer-reviewed, scientific articles addressing theoretical, experimental and operational aspects in all areas related to design, development, engineering, deployment and assessment of digital Serious Games (SGs).
+The IJSG publishes original, peer-reviewed, scientific research articles addressing theoretical, experimental and operational aspects in the areas related to design, development, engineering, deployment and assessment of Serious Games (SGs).

 IJSG aims at being a high-level reference point for a growing academic and industrial community, providing innovative research ideas and application results, reporting on pressing challenges and leading-edge research.

-The journal encourages submission of manuscripts that enhance the theoretical foundations of game-based learning and SG design, show innovative technological solutions aimed to improve teaching and learning, and/or provide user studies about deployment of SGs in educational or corporate training settings.
-Papers investigating business/product analysis and market penetration are welcome as well.
+The journal encourages submission of manuscripts that enhance foundations of game-based learning and SG design, present new technological solutions aimed to improve teaching and learning, and/or provide user studies about deployment of SGs in instructional or training settings.

-All papers should advance the state of the art in the relevant area.
+All papers should advance the state of the art.
 Empirical studies are strongly encouraged.
-Papers may be one of several types: research paper; tutorial/survey; research note/short paper; software/algorithms; addendum/corrections; datasets.
+Papers may be one of several types: research paper; tutorial/survey; research note/short paper; addendum/corrections.
+Additional material can be added as software/algorithms; datasets.

-By publishing high quality scientific and technological papers, the IJSG intends to address the need for scientific and engineering methods for building games as effective learning tools.
-A successful application of SGs for education and training demands appropriate metrics, analytics, tools, and techniques for in-game user assessment, in order to allow meeting the educational goals, provide proper user feedback and support adaptivity.
+By publishing high quality scientific and technological research papers, the IJSG intends to address the need for scientific and engineering methods for building games as effective learning tools.
+A successful application of SGs for instruction and training demands appropriate metrics, analytics, tools, and techniques for in-game user assessment, in order to allow meeting the educational goals, provide proper user feedback and support adaptivity.
 Appropriate mapping should be defined in order to support translation of pedagogical goals into compelling game experiences.
+The IJSG does not address societal/political aspects.

-The SGJ aims at filling this gap, as the world reference scientific publication for supporting SG design and deployment.
+The IJSG aims at filling this gap, as the world reference scientific publication for supporting SG design and deployment.

 The journal is published quarterly by the Serious Games Society.